Arlanthir/notes/music/Theory.md

 ## The Note Circle

 As taught by Justin Sandercoe from http://www.justinguitar.com.
 Each step along the circle is a semitone, and a fret on the guitar.

 ![NoteCircle](NoteCircle.gif)

+Notice how B and E don't have sharps before the next note.